Substance Abuse Counselor Career Information

 - A growing trend for the criminal justice system to sentence those who commit drug-related crimes to mandatory addiction counseling

-Because the field of addictions counseling is expected to grow, it is thought that organizations like mental health centers, detox centers, and halfway houses will be looking to hire a higher number of substance abuse counselors to meet the demand.
-However, it is important to note that, although the overall growth rate is expected to be 27 percent, the rates for individual sectors of the field will vary.
-The projections for specific sectors break down this way: *
+Because the field is expected to grow, it is thought that organizations like mental health centers, detox centers, and halfway houses will be looking to hire a higher number of substance abuse counselors to meet the demand.
+However, it is important to note that, although the overall growth rate is expected to be 31 percent, the rates for individual sectors of the field will vary.

 Where Do Substance Abuse Counselors Work?